gabriellagal/sheplusplusteamgen/README.md

 ```

-Next, came planning the text for our tweets that we would be able to drop the random words into.
+Next came planning the text for our tweets that we would be able to drop the random words into.
 We wanted our bot to be able to write two kinds of tweets.
 Firstly, in response to people who tweet it asking for a team name:

 ```
 “You should call your team Determined Cache Bunch @example”